 - Back-office support and HR, payroll & benefits support through partners

 Fiscal sponsorship can increase funder confidence because we provide oversight and support.
-Participation in our Hackathon/Pitch fest and in the Jewish Engagement Lab can provide additional funder confidence showing a solid commitment to your project.
+Participation in a Hackathon/Pitch fest, in the Jewish Engagement Lab or a Fellowship can give a funder confidence that you are committed.

 1. Who participates?

-Early-stage Jewish project founders network in the Jewish Engagement Lab because they want to build a new way to engage or educate other Jewish community members.
-We built a Lab and programs through which community members can seek advice and counsel, resources, connections, access and friends.
+Early-stage Jewish founders who seek advice and counsel, resources, connections, access and a supportive network of friends.
 We also work with philanthropists, donors and foundations who are dedicated to supporting grassroots programming and Jewish innovation.

 2. What is a Fiscal Sponsor?